MrQuba/Text-Hotkey/README.md

 # Warning
-## It should not be used just yet as it contains some issues that will be fixed soon
+## It does not have support for executing commands via key press, it'll be added in future release
 # Text-Hotkey
 Minecraft mod that allows for execution of commands / sending messages through hotkey
 # Usage